dalijolijo/electrum-server/HOWTO.md

     $ openssl x509 -req -days 1825 -in server.csr -signkey server.key -out server.crt

-The server.crt file is your certificate suitable for the `ssl_certfile=` parameter and server.key corresponds to `ssl_keyfile=` in your Electrum server config.
+The server.crt file is your certificate suitable for the `ssl_certfile=` parameter and server.key corresponds to `ssl_keyfile=` in your Bitcore Electrum Server config.

 Starting with Electrum 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all